 One thing that is for sure is that athletes have been stretching for many decades.

-Strength training is trauma and stress to the muscle group you trained, the body recognizes that stress and builds back up that area bigger and stronger so that next time you are exposed to that stressor you are more prepared for it.
+Strength training is trauma and stress to the muscle group you trained, the body recognizes that stress and builds that area bigger and stronger so that next time you are exposed to that stressor you are more prepared for it.
 How this process works is through stimulated recovery adaptation (SRA).
-Saving you a long explanation, this new stress introduced after the training session can interfere with the intra cellular signalling that is responsible for creating the adaptation you desired from strength training (which ironically is what you’re trying to recover from).
+Saving you a long explanation, this new stress introduced after the training session can interfere with the intra-cellular signalling that is responsible for creating the adaptation you desired in the first place from strength training (which ironically is what you’re trying to recover from).

 Meaning, stretching can harmfully effect recovery if done to extremes.
 And even in normal stretch routine scenarios it still won’t improve recovery, so don’t use it for recovery.
 Use it for improved mobility and program it into your routine accordingly.